 - During the installation, make sure that the 'STOPzilla Safety Network' checkbox is selected.

 - If you have already installed the product, click the 'Support' tab then the 'Safety Network' tab to view the 'STOPzilla Safety Network' section.
 From there you can join by checking the 'Yes, I want to join the STOPzilla Safety Network' checkbox.

 You can cancel your participation in STOPzilla Safety Network at any time.
-To do so, click the ‘Support’ tab then the ‘Safety Network’ tab to view the ‘STOPzilla Safety Network’ section.
-From there you cancel your participation by un-checking the ‘Yes, I want to join the STOPzilla Safety Network’ checkbox.
+To do so, open your STOPzilla application and click the 'Support' tab then the 'Safety Network' tab to view the 'STOPzilla Safety Network' section.
+From there you cancel your participation by un-checking the 'Yes, I want to join the STOPzilla Safety Network' checkbox.

 iS3 uses the data to: